| HOSPITALS JAMMED AS BANNED PESTICIDE IS SPRAYED FROM THE

 January are traditionally bad months for asthma sufferers, patients, doctors

-and nurses across the U.S. report hospital wards filled to overflowing with
+and nurses across the U.S. report hospital wards filled to overflowing

 bronchitis, pneumonia and acute asthma admissions at up to twice normal